ramit21/flask_python_poc/README.md

 By contrast, Ruby on Rails and Django make assumtions on how you want to interact with the databases.

 ### Advantages:
-Don’t have to worry about understndinf features you don’t get.
+Don’t have to worry about understnding features you don’t get.
 Easy to add in extensions for things that you want.
 Templating gives dynamic html pages